ilovin/lstm_ctc_ocr/README.md

  - deal with multi-width image, padding to same width

 ## How to use
-1. `./train.sh` for training `./test.sh`for testing
-2. `./lib/utils/genImg.py` for generate some data for further testing
+1. run `python genImg.py` to generate the train images in `train/`, validation set in `test/`and the file name shall has the format of `00000001_name.png`, the number of process is set to `16`.
+2. `cd standard` or `cd warpCTC`
+3. run `python lstm_ocr.py` to training

 Notice that,
-the beta & pipline version use warpCTC as default : please install the [warpCTC tensorflow_binding](https://github.com/baidu-research/warp-ctc/tree/master/tensorflow_binding) first
-if your machine does not support warpCTC, then use `standard` ctc version in [the master branch](https://github.com/ilovin/lstm_ctc_ocr/tree/master)
-- standard CTC: use `tf.nn.ctc_loss` to calculate the ctc loss
+- standard : use `tf.nn.ctc_loss` to calculate the ctc loss
+- warpCTC : please install the [warpCTC tensorflow_binding](https://github.com/baidu-research/warp-ctc/tree/master/tensorflow_binding) first

 ### Dependency
 - python 3